 Paper plane throwing - not everyone is great at physical sports, so introduce some different elements - an expertly folded paper plane is just as worthy of a medal!

 Skateboarding - each Olympics sees new sports added (and some taken away).
 Tokyo was to be the first Olympic Games to feature skateboarding - but now it will be your back garden summer Olympics where it will make its debut.
 To avoid accidents/include younger ones, how about getting a doll or teddy to ride the skateboard or scooter around a course?

 Sailing - set up the paddling pool, or make a 'river' from a length of drainpipe, and compete to sail some paper boats from one end to the other.
-Follow this tutorial on folding a traditional paper boat.
-Older kids could make this candle-powered boat.
+Follow a tutorial on folding a traditional paper boat.
+Older kids could make a candle-powered boat.

 Water polo - while you have the pool out, they can take part in water polo.
 Make sure you add goggles and swim hats for an authentic experience.

 Fencing - it's not often you let them poke at each other with sticks, so this should be fun.
 We suggest something relatively safe - pool noodles are fun and liable to be uncontrollable enough to make this an even fight whatever the children's age and ability.

 Relay races - forget the boring old baton!
 Make this one for laughs by getting teams to carry a big cuddly toy and pass to each other - or run around with an inflatable ring around their tummy.
 It'll be fun watching them trying to get that off and pass it to their teammate.